 At the Slaughterhouse

-A standard beef slaughterhouse can slaughter up to 400 cattle per hour, twice as fast as most other locations globally.
-The high speed of the assembly line and the number of cattle killed each hour makes it difficult to ensure humane treatment.
+A standard beef slaughterhouse can slaughter up to 400 cattle per hour, which makes it difficult, if not impossible, to ensure humane treatment.

 Prior to being hung up by their back legs and bled to death, cattle are supposed to be rendered unconscious, as stipulated by the federal Humane Methods of Slaughter Act.
 This “stunning” is usually done by a mechanical blow to the head.
 However, as with dairy cows, the procedure is terribly imprecise and inadequate stunning is inevitable.
 As a result, animals are often slaughtered while they are still conscious.